gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 # Let's Meet in _Programming Experience Workshop 2026_

 This year the `<Programming> 2026` will take place in Munich, Germany on Mar 16-20, 2026.
-I will present this work in the [_Programming Experience Workshop 2026_](https://2026.programming-conference.org/home/px-2026).
+I will present this work in the _Programming Experience Workshop 2026_[^px2026].
 If you are around, feel free to reach me for a chat!

 <figure style="width: 70%; margin: auto; text-align: center;">
   <a href="/kubrick/">